ztisolutions/ansible-hardening/doc/source/index.rst

 ===================================================

 The Mitaka release of the openstack-ansible-security role was first released with the 13.0.0 tag on April 1st, 2016.
-Refer to the `release notes
+Refer to the `Mitaka release notes
 <http://docs.openstack.org/releasenotes/openstack-ansible-security/mitaka.html>`_
 for more details on the improvements and fixes.